-Quebecor Media provides its digital television, Internet access, cable telephony and mobile telephony services through a primary headend and its analog television services through 12 additional regional headends in a single clustered network.
-Despite available emergency backup or replacement sites, a failure in Quebecor Media's primary headend, including exogenous threats, such as cyberattacks, natural disasters, sabotage or terrorism, or dependence on certain external infrastructure providers (such as electric utilities), could prevent it from delivering some of its products and services throughout its network until the failure has been resolved, which may result in significant customer dissatisfaction, loss of revenues and potential civil litigation.
+Quebecor Media provides its digital television, Internet access, cable telephony and mobile telephony services through a primary headend and through 12 additional regional headends in a single-clustered network.
+Despite available emergency backup or replacement sites, a failure in Quebecor Media's primary headend, including exogenous threats, such as cyberattacks, natural disasters, sabotage or terrorism, or dependence on certain external infrastructure providers (such as electric utilities), could prevent it from delivering some of its products and services throughout its network until the failure has been resolved, which may result in significant customer dissatisfaction, loss of revenues and potential civil litigation, and could have a material effect on its financial condition.